MastodonHQ/Dpatcher-IOS/README.md

 Dpatcher-IOS
 ============

-A file patcher for Destinia written for IOS, basically a cheatInstalling the iphone SDK is as easy as going to cydia finding bigboss recommended installing then using terminal installtheos3.
+A file patcher for Destinia written for IOS, basically a cheat Installing the iphone SDK is as easy as going to cydia finding bigboss recommended installing then using terminal installtheos3.

 afterwards you can compile this :D